-The assessment was conducted using Stock Synthesis version 3.30.21.00 developed by 1471 Dr. Richard Methot at the NOAA, NWFSC (Methot and Wetzel 2013).
-This most re-1472 cent version was used because it included improvements and corrections to older model 1473 versions.
+The assessment was conducted using Stock Synthesis version 3.30.21.00 developed by Dr. Richard Methot at the NOAA, NWFSC (Methot and Wetzel 2013).
+This most recent version was used because it included improvements and corrections to older model versions.
 The previous assessment of copper rockfish also used Stock Synthesis but an earlier version, 3.30.16.00; model bridging was performed between both versions of Stock Synthesis and is discussed below.
 The R package r4ss, version 1.38.0, along with R version 4.0.1 were used to investigate and plot model fits.

-1478 3.2.2 Model Selection and Evaluation
+3.2.2 Model Selection and Evaluation